wraith-wireless/wraith/iyri/README.md

    - xyz: currently still in testing mode, defines the rotation of the antenna along three axis (see iyri.conf for descriptions of each axis).
  * desc: brief desc of the radio
  * Scan routine defines the initial scan routine to follow
-  - dwell: time to stay on each channel.
+  - dwell: time to stay on each channel in seconds.
 At present the radio will stay on each channel for the same time but I hope to add adaptive dwells to future versions where the dwell times for each channel will change according to the amount of traffic on the channel.
   - scan: channels to scan.
 See below for channel list specifications
   - pass: channels not to scan.
 Any channels specified in pass will override scan specifications.
 See below for channel list specifications
   - scan_start (optional): the first channel. defined as 'ch:width' where channel is numeric and width is oneof {None,HT20,HT40-,HT40+}